Floflis/docs-source/docs/installing.md

 #### Raspberry Pi

 See [here](https://www.howtoforge.com/tutorial/howto-install-raspbian-on-raspberry-pi/) how to install Linux on your Raspberry Pi device.
 Then, you can install Floflis DNA using [above instructions](#before-installing).
+Standalone distro soon.

 #### WiFi Routers

 See [here](https://www.instructables.com/id/How-To-Install-Linux-DD-WRT-Firmware-On-Your-Route/) how to install Linux on your WiFi router.
 Then, you can install Floflis DNA using [above instructions](#before-installing).

 #### Purism Librem phones

+Instructions soon.

+Please stay tuned in our [blog](https://floflis.github.io/blog/).

+#### KaiOS phones and other devices

 Instructions soon.